NeuroLux-Inc/Neurolux-Software-Releases/README.md

 Search for devices, select ‘connect’ to pair with NNV###, EEG###, IMA###, MA###.
 Select ‘start data stream’ to begin viewing data.

 ### Data saving:
 ‘Begin recording’ will save to a SQLite database.
 Date in name of file will update on pressing begin ‘Begin recording’.‘New savefile every X sec’ sets how often a new .csv (incrementally numbered) is created on export at end of session. **At end of recording, click 'batch export databases' to select a parent folder to recursively export data from all databases found in folder tree** Click 'batch export single database' to select a single SQLite file to export to .csv.
 A new db is created each time 'Begin recording' is pressed and for each unique device.
 Databases can be viewed in a SQLite viewer and manipulated as is.
 Note that the database needs to be sorted by time when queried, as it is not in order when saved initially.
+One such database viewer can be downloaded at the link below: https://sqlitebrowser.org/

 ### Event Marking
 Devices will be assigned a local event keyboard shortcut on connect, this shortcut can also be assigned by the user.
-A global event binding is also able to be assigned.
+A global event marking trigger is also assigned to each device (ctrl + g).

 ### Arduino Connection
 An Arduino can be used to mark events and start/stop recording over serial communication.
 Connect to Arduinos by selecting the COM port corresponding to the Arduino in the 'Serial Ports' drop-down menu and selecting connect.
 By sending a 'g' over serial, a global event will be marked.
 Sending an 'r' will toggle starting and stopping recording data.
 Baud rate should be set to 9600.